Redskinsjo/Dreamquark-test/README.md

 4. Developp the project locally with :

-yarn start ou yarn run dev
+yarn start

 ## Functions

-- Signin / Signup on a MongoDB database
+- Create Users, Teams or Organisations on a MongoDB database
-- Real-time chat
+- Read and display teams
-- Search information within the Marvel API (characters, comics, etc..)
+- Modify Users and their content data